PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Narrow section of the trail, with the sea on both sides

-At Sardinha’s house, we have a bar/restaurant where you can drink and eat something.
-On the west side, we also have a pier, where you can take some tours to see the coast from the sea.
+At Sardinha’s house, we have a bar/restaurant where you can drink and eat.
+On the west side, we also have a pier, where you can take tours to see the coast from the sea.
 If interested, this is an excellent opportunity.

-Officially, the route ends here, and from Sardinha, you must go back.
+Officially, the route ends here, and you must go back from Sardinha.
 However, it is possible to continue a little further to the headland where the São Lourenço cape ends and from where you can see the islets of Desembarcadouros and the islet of Farol.
 It’s an arduous climb up there, more challenging than any other on this trail.

 Sardinha house at Ponta de Sao Lourenço is now a pleasant bar/restaurant